 Not every plant needs pruning however, according to White.
 “A lot of pruning is not necessary if the right plant is selected for the right location,” she says.
 “It doesn’t make sense to try to make the plant into something it cannot be.
 If you need a tall narrow-growing plant, select one that does that naturally, rather than one which is known to have spreading branches.
 The right plant for the right spot requires very little maintenance and pruning.”

 New vs old wood

-While now is the ideal time to prune many of the plants in your garden that benefit from an occasional or yearly trim, some should be left alone.
+While now is the ideal time to prune many of the trees in your garden that benefit from an occasional or yearly tree trimming, some should be left alone.
 Generally speaking, the timing of pruning is determined by when the plant blooms.
 If it blooms in spring, wait to prune until after it flowers; if it blooms in late summer or early fall, you can prune in early spring.
 This is because some plants bloom on old growth, whereas others bloom on new growth.

 Spring blooming shrubs, such as forsythia, azalea, and lilac all bloom on old wood—that is, their buds were set last year.
 If you prune them now, you’ll lose your upcoming spring flowers.
 By pruning immediately after flowering, you’ll ensure that these plants have time to form next year’s crop of flowers.

 Summer bloomers, such as crape myrtle and rose of Sharon, bloom on this season’s growth, so they can be pruned in early spring before they leaf out.
 Non-blooming plants, such as evergreens or deciduous shrubs, can be pruned in early spring as well, and even into the early part of the summer.
 Pruning plants in late summer risks encouraging a flush of new growth which may not harden before colder temperatures and frost sets in, causing damage to the plant.